-GERRIC’s Mini-COGE provides useful and practical professional development to educators in supporting gifted and high potential students.
-Gifted and high potential students are not necessarily high achievers; in this course, we focus on how to engage and support these students to reach their high potential.
+GERRIC’s Mini-COGE courses are practical professional development for educators to support high potential and gifted students.
+High potential students are not necessarily high achievers; we focus on how to engage and support these students to reach their potential.

 The unit of work allows you to implement practical changes to curriculum, assessment and pedagogy, receive feedback from other educators and the GERRIC academic presenter, and provide ongoing impact to you and your students.

 GERRIC also offers add-on courses, the Mini-COGE Advanced: More curriculum differentiation and the Mini-COGE Advanced: Gifted learners with disability for teachers who have completed the Mini-COGE.

 With 2021 sessions sold out you can now register for the Mini-COGE in 2022.
 Click on the dates below to register.

 Sold out for your desired session?
 We recommend registering for a later course, so you have a place guaranteed and then emailing us to be added to the waitlist for an earlier session.
 If space becomes available in an earlier session, we can transfer your ticket.
 Contact us at email@example.com.

 Our in-service sessions are delivered face to face or online to individual or clusters of schools in Australia.
 Our staff will liaise with you to deliver a program to meet the needs of your school staff and student population.

 Curriculum compacting is “a procedure used to streamline the regular curriculum for students who are capable of mastering it at a faster pace… [it] helps prevent our academically talented and high potential students from repeating academic content that they already learned…” (Reis, Renzulli & Burns, 2016)